autonity/docs.autonity.org/content/docs/concepts/architecture/_index.md

 - Rewards accumulate until claimed by stake delegators

 To learn more about the concept see [Staking rewards and distribution](/concepts/staking/#staking-rewards-and-distribution) and [Staking accounts](/concepts/staking/#staking-accounts).

+## Autonity Oracle Contract
+The contract implementing the Oracle protocol extensions, including primitives for computing median price data, and managing the set of currency pairs for which Autonity provides price data.

+Per the Autonity Protocol Contract, the contract is deployed at network genesis using the null or 'zero' account address and the Autonity Oracle Contract address for a network is deterministic and will always be `0x47e9Fbef8C83A1714F1951F142132E6e90F5fa5D`.

+The contract stores [protocol parameters](/reference/protocol/) that specify the currency pairs for which the oracle provides median price data and the interval over which an oracle round for submitting and voting on price data runs, measured in blocks.
+Per the Autonity Protocol Contract, Oracle protocol parameters are initialised at network [genesis](/reference/genesis/).

+Oracle Contract functions for returning price data, currency pairs provided, and the oracle network voters can be called by all participants.
+Function calls to govern (i.e. manage) the set of currency pairs provided by the oracle are restricted to the `operator` account.

+All functions are documented in the Reference [Autonity Interfaces](/reference/api/): public API's under [Oracle Contract Interface](/reference/api/oracle/), governance under [Governance and Protocol-Only Reference](/reference/api/aut/op-prot/).

+### Median price computation

+The Autonity Oracle Contract manages the computation of median price data for currency pair price reports submitted by validator-operated oracle servers.
+The contract implements logic to:

+- Aggregate price report data submitted on-chain by validator-operated oracle servers and compute median prices for the currency pairs provided by the oracle network in voting rounds.
+- Manage the set of currency pair symbols for which the oracle network must provide price report data.
+- Provide contract operations for data consumers to determine the currency pair data provided and retrieve historical and latest computed median price data.

+To learn more about the concept see [Oracle network](/concepts/oracle-network/).

+### Voting rounds

+The Autonity Oracle Contract implements logic to manage submission of price data reports and calculation of median price over [voting rounds](/glossary/#voting-round) by protocol-only functions:

+- Set oracle voters based on validators in the consensus committee and update the voter set as the consensus committee is re-selected at the end of an epoch.
+- Manage oracle voting rounds, triggering the initiation of a new voting period at the end of a round.

+### Voter selection

+Participation in the oracle protocol is a validator responsibility and validators in the consensus committee are automatically selected to vote on median price computation by a protocol-only function.
+As the last block of an epoch is finalised, this function is executed to determine the oracle voters for the following epoch.

+Consensus committee membership is computed by the Autonity Protocol Contract; see [committee selection](/concepts/architecture/#committee-selection).

 ## Blockchain Consensus